shalinda-j/CodeOrbit/docs/src/languages/python.md

 The Pyright language server does not provide code formatting or linting.
 If you want to detect lint errors and reformat your Python code upon saving, you'll need to set up.

 A common tool for formatting Python code is [Ruff](https://docs.astral.sh/ruff/).
 It is another tool written in Rust, an extremely fast Python linter and code formatter.
-It is available through the [Ruff extension](https://github.com/zed-industries/zed/tree/main/extensions/ruff/).
-To configure the Ruff extension to work within Zed, see the setup documentation [here](https://docs.astral.sh/ruff/editors/setup/#zed).
+It is available through the [Ruff extension](https://github.com/codeorbit-industries/CodeOrbit/tree/main/extensions/ruff/).
+To configure the Ruff extension to work within CodeOrbit, see the setup documentation [here](https://docs.astral.sh/ruff/editors/setup/#CodeOrbit).

 <!--
 TBD: Expand Python Ruff docs.